 Equipment:

-• Arrows: Special arrows designed for archery are used, typically made of lightweight materials like aluminum or carbon.
+Arrows: Made of lightweight materials such as aluminum or carbon.

-• Archery Golf: Combines archery and golf, where archers attempt to reach a series of target "holes" in as few shots as possible.
+Archery Golf: A mix of archery and golf, where teams attempt to hit a series of targets in as few shots as possible, promoting friendly competition and team architect strategies.

 Mini golf, also known as miniature golf or putt-putt, is a delightful and popular recreational game that combines the challenge of traditional golf with tons of whimsy and often themed settings.
 It's a great PE game that teaches fine motor skills and perseverance.
 It's often geared toward older kids, however, a student of any age can learn to play.